Calamus

 DefinitionThis section has been translated automatically.

 Shallow water plant that grows at the edge of the pond.
-Characteristic are the thick root and sword-shaped leaves up to one meter long.
-On the stems grow green-yellow, cone-shaped flower bulbs.
+It is characterized by its thick roots and sword-shaped leaves, which can grow up to one metre long.
+Greenish-yellow, cone-shaped flower bulbs grow on the stems.

 Depending on the composition of the calamus oils, 3 different forms are distinguished.
-Phytotherapeutically the rootstock(Calami rhizoma) is used mainly of the North American and partly also of the European variety.
-Due to the high content of ß-asarone of up to 80%, East Asian and Indian breeds may not be used phytotherapeutically.
-The ß-asarone is mutagenic, chromosome damaging and carcinogenic.
-North American calamus contains no ß-asarone, and European calamus contains only low concentrations (up to 13%).
+The rhizome(Calami rhizoma) is mainly used phytotherapeutically in the North American and partly also in the European breed.
+Due to the high ß-asarone content of up to 80%, East Asian and Indian breeds may not be used phytotherapeutically.
+The ß-asarone is mutagenic, chromosome-damaging and carcinogenic.
+North American calamus contains no ß-asarone, while European calamus contains only a low concentration (up to 13%).

-Due to proven mutagenic, carcinogenic as well as reproductive toxic effects of the asarone, the use of calamus oil and other calamus products is only permitted to a limited extent, and is prohibited in the USA and Canada.
+Due to the proven mutagenic, carcinogenic and reprotoxic effects of asarone, the use of calamus oil and other calamus products is only permitted to a limited extent and is banned in the USA and Canada.

 General informationThis section has been translated automatically.